nyumaya/nyumaya_audio_recognition/README.md

 - Crowd monitoring(screaming, shouting, gunshot, siren, explosion)

 ## Pretrained models:
 **Accuracy results are taken by feeding the test-set for accuracy and the clean cv-corpus test set for false positives.
 Some results seem a bit fishy and shouldn't be taken a scientific benchmark.
+After closely reviewing the training code I found that test and train sets got mixed up so these results show better results than the real use.
+I will publish more accurate testing results after retraining with the fixed training code.
 The testing should be improved by using a more diverse test set for false positives and adding background noise / music.**

 - [Marvin-conv_res-mini-narrow](https://drive.google.com/open?id=1offSK9sRVc3R5rJiEPTtlxLPgy07CSZz)
 ```